Bromate ion (BrO3-) lewis dot structure, molecular geometry, polar or non-polar, hybridization

 - The molecular geometry of BrO3- is trigonal pyramidal.

-- Total 16 lone pairs electrons and 10 bonded pairs electrons present in BrO3- lewis structure.
+- A total of 16 lone pairs of electrons and 10 bonded pairs of electrons are present in BrO3- lewis structure.

 - The electron geometry of BrO3- is tetrahedral.

 About the author